boisgera/pandoc/mkdocs/cookbook.md

 Pandoc(Meta({}), [Para([Link(('', [], []), [Str('home')], ('https://github.com/boisgera/pandoc/', '')), Str(','), Space(), Str('sweet'), Space(), Link(('', [], []), [Str('home')], ('https://github.com/boisgera/pandoc/', '')), Str('.')])])
 ```

 ## Immutable data

 Every non-trivial pandoc document contains some data which is immutable.
 To perform in-place modifications of your document,
 you have to deal with them specifically.
 And this is a good thing!

-### Hello world!
+### Hello world

 Consider the most basic "Hello world!" paragraph:

 ``` pycon